spaceh3ad/perps/README.md

 #### PositionManager
 1. User open position
 2. User can increase the position size
-3. User can add more liquidity
+3. User can increase liquidity for the postition
+4. User can close position
+5. If the postition is insolvent it can be liquidated

 #### Actors
 - Liquidity providers - users can provide liquidity(collateral) to protocol to open position against
+- Users can open postions and manage them

-- Keeper/Any user can liqudidate the loan if underwater
+- Keeper/Any user can liqudidate the insolvent loan
-- What are the known risks/issues?
 - Any pertinent formulas used.

 #### Known issues
+- No way for lovering the collateral/size in the position
-No real swaps to BTC
+- No real swaps to BTC/USDC